splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/k8s-infrastructure-tutorial/about-k8s-tutorial.rst

 .. raw:: html

-    <h3> What's in this tutorial </h3>
+    <h2> What's in this tutorial </h2>

-This tutorial covers the following concepts:
+After completing this tutorial, you can accomplish the following tasks:

-* Installing and deploying the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
+* Install and deploy the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
-* Using the Splunk Distribution of OpenTelemetry Collector to send Kubernetes data to Splunk Observability Cloud.
+* Use the Splunk Distribution of OpenTelemetry Collector to send Kubernetes data to Splunk Observability Cloud.
-* Viewing your Kubernetes cluster data in navigators and dashboards.
+* View your Kubernetes cluster data in navigators and dashboards.
-* Creating a detector to issue alerts about your Kubernetes cluster data.
+* Create a detector to issue alerts about your Kubernetes cluster data.

 .. raw:: html

-    <h3> How to use this tutorial </h3>
+    <h2> How to use this tutorial </h2>

 Each part in this tutorial builds on the previous part.
 Follow the tutorial parts in order.

-1. Ensure you meet the prerequisites for using this tutorial.
-See :ref:`get-started-k8s-imm`.
-2. Deploy the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
+#.
+Deploy the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
 See :ref:`install-otel-k8s`.
-3. Use navigators and dashboards to monitor your Kubernetes cluster.
+#.
+Use navigators and dashboards to monitor your Kubernetes cluster.
 See :ref:`monitor-k8s-cluster`.
-4. Create a detector to alert you about Kubernetes cluster data.
+#.
+Create a detector to alert you about Kubernetes cluster data.
 See :ref:`activate-builtin-detector`.
-5. (Optional) Learn more about concepts from this tutorial and Splunk Observability Cloud.
-See :ref:`welcome`.

 .. raw:: html

-    <h3> Next step </h3>
+    <h2> Prerequisites </h2>

+* You must be an administrator in Splunk Observability Cloud.
+* You must have an access token for the Splunk Observability Cloud organization you want to get data into.
+If you are using a free trial account, you can use the :guilabel:`Default` access token to complete this task.
+  For more details about creating organization access tokens, see :ref:`admin-org-tokens`.
+* You must have systemd and cURL installed.
+* You must have a running Kubernetes cluster.

+.. raw:: html

+    <h2> Get started </h2>

-To get started with the tutorial, see :ref:`get-started-k8s-imm`.
+To get started with the tutorial, see :ref:`install-otel-k8s`.